aamodbhatt/aamodbhatt/README.md

 ---

-I build ML systems that are meant to last — from LoRA fine-tuning experiments and agentic pipelines to deployed production automation.
+I build ML systems that are meant to last from LoRA fine-tuning experiments and agentic pipelines to deployed production automation.
 Final-year B.E.
 (AI/ML) at VTU, CGPA 9.23.
-Currently preparing for IIITH PGEE and applying for PhD research at NUS and NTU.

 My work spans LLM evaluation, self-supervised learning, representation learning, and practical MLOps.
 I care about reproducibility, clean architecture, and getting the metrics right before claiming anything.